hmlongco/Resolver/Documentation/TypeInference.md

 Instead of creating those objects directly, the factory method passes the buck back to Resolver, asking it to "resolve" those parameters as well.

-The same chain of events occurs for every object requested during a give resolution cycle, until every dependent object has the resources it needs to be properly initialized.
+The same chain of events occurs for every object requested during a given resolution cycle, until every dependent object has the resources it needs to be properly initialized.

 ## Resolution